Efficiency

 Controller Efficiency

 The motor controller itself is highly efficient (on the order of 95 - 98%).
 This becomes self-evident when you consider the thermal aspects of the problem.
 Take a motor operating continuously at 5 kW.
 A 2% loss in the controller implies it must dissipate 100 W internally.
-The heat generated is thus comparable to an incandescent light bulb of the same wattage.
+The heat generated is thus comparable to that of an incandescent light bulb of the same wattage.

 So, to a first approximation, the output power from the controller must equal the input power to the controller.